The latest technologies strive to increase airport security and passenger experience

 What is CT?

-One of the possible solutions for the next generation of airport security screening is computed tomography (CT) scanning – a similar technology to what is used for scans in hospitals.
+One of the most recent developments for the next generation of airport security screening is computed tomography (CT) scanning – a similar technology used in the medical field.

-However, CT scanners also contribute to the enhanced health and safety measures implemented at airports, by minimising touch points.
-By having automatic detection capabilities and low false alarm rates, unnecessary interaction between passengers and operators is reduced and physical distancing amongst travellers can be more easily implemented with quicker screening.
-With liquids and laptops being allowed to remain in bags during screening, the number of trays handled by both staff and passengers is drastically reduced.
+However, CT scanners also contribute to the enhanced health and safety measures implemented at airports by minimising touchpoints.
+By having automatic detection capabilities and low false alarm rates, interaction between passengers and operators is reduced.
+Physical distancing amongst travellers can be more easily implemented with quicker screening.
+With liquids and laptops being allowed to remain in bags during screening, the number of trays handled by staff and passengers is drastically reduced.

-Sophisticated threats require smaller amounts of explosives and fewer detonators.
-The fewer the detonators, the higher chance there is of cleverly disguised items clearing security checks.
-Heavy bomb components can also be concealed under objects of similar shapes in hope that the operator inspecting the scanned image wouldn’t be able to detect the threat that’s ‘lurking behind’.
+Sophisticated threats use smaller amounts of explosives and fewer detonators: the fewer the detonators, the higher chance of cleverly disguised items clearing security checks.
+Heavy bomb components can also be concealed under objects of similar shapes in the hope that the operator inspecting the scanned image won’t detect the threat.

 How airports are using AI to improve aviation security

-Technologies and procedures that can improve aviation security, while reducing inconvenience to travellers, are very important in order to secure the entire air system.
-Artificial intelligence is going to take the lead in enhancing aviation security beyond the limitations posed by human decision-makers.
+Technologies and procedures that can improve aviation security while reducing inconvenience to travellers are fundamental to secure the entire air transport system.
+Artificial intelligence will take the lead in enhancing aviation security beyond the limitations posed by human decision-makers.

-For example, the use of artificial intelligence (AI) in aviation security training is rising due to the exponential growth in computing power.
-AI has the potential to significantly raise the performance of airport screening equipment – enabling new image classification and object recognition functions at the checkpoint, which could pave the way for a more automated, alarm-resolution-only passenger screening.
+For example, artificial intelligence (AI) in aviation security training is increasing due to the exponential growth in computing power.
+AI has the potential to significantly raise the performance of airport screening equipment – enabling new image classification and object recognition functions at the checkpoint, which pave the way for a more automated, alarm-resolution-only passenger screening.

-The most important elements vulnerable to attacks considering the whole system are:
+The essential elements vulnerable to attacks considering the whole system are:

 - Access, Departure and Passport Control Systems